wp-plugins/easy-quiz/readme.txt

 = Pro Version =

-A [pro version](http://buy.thulasidas.com/easy-quiz "Pro Version of Eazy Quiz for $2.95") of this plugin is in the works with the following added features:
+A [pro version](http://buy.thulasidas.com/easy-quiz "Pro Version of Eazy Quiz for $2.95") of this plugin is available with the following added features:

 1. Color customization to match your theme.
 2. More quiz types (Multiple Choice, Fill in The blanks etc.) as short code options
-3. Mix and match different types of questions: Multiple Choice, Fill in the Blancs, True or False etc. in the same quiz!
+3. Mix and match different types of questions: Multiple Choice, Fill in the Blanks, True or False etc. in the same quiz!
 4. Other quiz options as short code options.

 == Upgrade Notice ==

-Correcting W3C markup validation errors on the admin page.
+Documentation changes only.

 == Installation ==